 So, now we get to the risk management part!
 In short, the best way to avoid tick-borne disease is the prevention of a tick bite.
 The good news is you do not need to stay indoors!
 Thanks to the following tested and trusted techniques, tick bites can be minimized.

-Here is a quick list of my favorite prevention measures:
+Here is a quick list of our favorite prevention measures:

 What do I do if I find a tick?

-In my many years of traipsing around in the woods (as a tree researcher, I have not stuck to trails), I’ve had a few tick bites.
+In my many years of traipsing around in the woods (as an adventurer, I have not always stuck to trails), I’ve had a few tick bites.
 But, I have certainly tested these prevention steps, and they really work for limiting bites.
-The woods are still my happy place; and I still hate ticks, but I have learned to live with them as part of the nature I love so much.
+The woods are still my happy place; and I still worry about ticks, but my kids and I have learned to manage the risk and live with them as part of the nature we love so much.